edgedelta/docs/docs/configuration/inputs.md

 ## Overview

+You can use this document to learn about the configuration parameters available in a configuration file, specifically for **Inputs**.

-Inputs are the mechanism that tells the Edge Delta agent which data types for it to listen to, their location or configuration, as well as associated tags.
+An inputs tells the Edge Delta agent which data types to listen for, their location or configuration, as well as associated tags.

-The labels are used to map inputs to specific monitoring rules, or streaming and alerting destinations.
+Each input allows you to create a label, which is used to map the input to a specific monitoring rule or streaming and alerting destination.

-There are a number of different input types supported by the Edge Delta service.
-Select from the following input types below to review the appropriate documentation:
+At a high level, there are 2 ways to manage **Inputs**:

+  * If you need to create a new configuration, then you can use the visual editor to populate a YAML file, as well as make changes directly in the YAML file.
+  * If you already have an existing configuration, then you can update the configuration in the YAML file.

+> **Note**
+>
+> The document explains how to define an input; however, an input is not active until the input is added to a workflow.
+To learn how to create a workflow, see [Workflows](./workflows.md).

+***

+## Access Input Types

+**To access the visual editor for a new configuration:**

+1. In the Edge Delta Admin portal, on the left-side navigation, click **Agent Settings**.
+2. Click **Create Configuration**.
+3. Click **Visual**.
+4. On the right-side, select **Inputs**.
+5. Review the list of options.

+**To access the YAML file for an existing configuration:**

+1. In the Edge Delta Admin portal, on the left-side navigation, click **Agent Settings**.
+2. Locate the desired configuration, and then under **Actions**, click the corresponding edit icon.
+3. Review the YAML file.

+***

+## Review Input Types

 * [Agent Stats](./inputs.md#agent-stats)
 * [System Stats](./inputs.md#system-stats)